Opinion: What happened to Europe's stand on human rights? | DW | 05.03.2020

 Protecting the desperate

 Turkish President Recep Tayyip Erdogan is cynically instrumentalizing the refugees at the Greek border for his own political ends.
 I'm not surprised that Erdogan, who scorns democracy, would do something like this.
 But what about the EU, which was awarded the Nobel Peace Prize in 2012 for its human rights record?
-It is planning to notify Erdogan that he should refrain from using refugees to blackmail them.
+The EU is planning to notify Erdogan that he should refrain from using refugees to blackmail the bloc.
 And EU Commission President Ursula von der Leyen praised Greek Prime Minister Kyriakos Mitsotakis for his actions, describing Greece as Europe's protective shield.

 But here at the border, I see no threat to Europe.
 All I see are desperate, freezing, poor, hungry people, who left their home countries in search of a better life.
 We don't need protection from these people — they need ours!